 Position Responsibilities must, at a minimum, include: Program Director Assuring effective program operations; Overseeing ongoing program accreditation and assessment processes; Participating in budget planning; Participating in didactic and/or clinical instruction, as appropriate; Maintaining current knowledge of the professional discipline and educational methodologies through continuing professional development; Assuming the leadership role in the continued development of the program.
-Correlating and coordinating clinical education with didactic education and evaluating its effectiveness; Participating in didactic and/or clinical instruction; Supporting the program director to assure effective program operations; Clinical Coordinator Participating in the accreditation and assessment processes; Maintaining current knowledge of the professional discipline and educational methodologies through continuing professional development; Maintaining current knowledge of program policies, procedures, and student progress.
-Preparing and maintaining course outlines and objectives, instructing, and evaluating student progress; Participating in the accreditation and assessment process; Full-Time Didactic Faculty Supporting the program director to assure effective program operations; Participating in periodic review and revision of course materials; Maintaining current knowledge of professional discipline; Maintaining appropriate expertise and competence through continuing professional development.
-D i l i i i i i i i i i i i i i i i i i Adjunct Faculty Preparing and maintaining course outlines and objectives, instructing and evaluating students, and reporting progress; Participating in the assessment process, as appropriate; Participating in periodic review and revision of course materials; Maintaining current knowledge of the professional discipline, as appropriate; Maintaining appropriate expertise and competence through continuing professional development.
+Clinical Coordinator Correlating and coordinating clinical education with didactic education and evaluating its effectiveness; Participating in didactic and/or clinical instruction; Supporting the program director to assure effective program operations; Participating in the accreditation and assessment processes; Maintaining current knowledge of the professional discipline and educational methodologies through continuing professional development; Maintaining current knowledge of program policies, procedures, and student progress.
+Full-Time Didactic Faculty Preparing and maintaining course outlines and objectives, instructing, and evaluating student progress; Participating in the accreditation and assessment process; Supporting the program director to assure effective program operations; Participating in periodic review and revision of course materials; Maintaining current knowledge of professional discipline; Maintaining appropriate expertise and competence through continuing professional development.
+Dropoping and maintaining course systimes and Adjunct Faculty Preparing and maintaining course outlines and objectives, instructing and evaluating students, and reporting progress; Participating in the assessment process, as appropriate; Participating in periodic review and revision of course materials; Maintaining current knowledge of the professional discipline, as appropriate; Maintaining appropriate expertise and competence through continuing professional development.